faiyazabdullah/Interpreter-Solver/README.md

 ## A Two-Agent Framework for Geometric Reasoning with Large Vision and Language Models

-This repository contains the full implementation, evaluation scripts, and predicate generation pipelines for our **Interpreter-Solver** framework — a zero-shot geometric reasoning method combining Vision-Language Models (VLMs) and Language Models (LLMs).

 <!-- > 📄 [Anonymous ACL Submission](https://anonymous.4open.science/r/Interpreter-Solver/) -->

----

 ## 📌 Overview